The Importance of Machine Learning for Data Scientists

 Coming as a solution to all this chaos is Machine Learning proposing clever alternatives to analysing huge volumes of data.
 It a leap forward from the computer science, the statistics, and other emerging applications in the industry.
 Machine learning is able to produce accurate results and analysis by developing efficient and fast algorithms and data-driven models for real-time processing of this data.

-How will data science evolve with the rising popularity of machine learning in industry?
+How will data science evolve with the rising popularity of machine learning in the industry?

 Simplilearn’s certification training